4d/docs/docs/Admin/building.md

 If you checked the “Allow automatic update of client application” option, an additional subfolder called *Upgrade4DClient* is added in the *\<ApplicationName>Server* folder/package.
 This subfolder contains the client application in macOS and/or Windows format as a compressed file.
 This file is used during the automatic client application update.

-#### Customizing 4D Volume Desktop folder

-When building a double-clickable application, 4D copies the contents of the 4D Volume Desktop folder into the Final Application subfolder of the destination folder.
-You are then able to customize the contents of the original 4D Volume Desktop folder according to your needs.
-You can, for instance:

-- Install a 4D Volume Desktop version corresponding to a specific language;
-- Add a custom PlugIns folder;
-- Customize the contents of the Resources folder.

 #### Location of Web files